NSW Government unveils new strategy to tackle workplace psychosocial hazards

 Enhanced compliance and enforcement

-In addition to the new strategy, large businesses and government agencies at high risk of psychological injuries will start to have compliance checks from SafeWork NSW.
+In addition to the new strategy, large businesses and government agencies at high risk of psychological injuries will also be subject to compliance checks from SafeWork NSW.
 Improvement notices, prohibition notices, or formal warnings may be issued, and repeated non-compliance or serious breaches of WHS laws could lead to prosecution.

 The NSW Government's new Psychological Health and Safety Strategy highlights the need to address psychosocial hazards in the workplace.
 With initiatives designed to support employers and protect workers' mental health, this strategy sets the stage for broader adoption of best practices.
 One such framework that organisations can leverage to enhance workplace psychological health is AS/NZS ISO 45003:2021, which provides comprehensive guidelines for managing psychosocial risks.